de-vri-es/webhook-httpd/README.md

 ## Example configuration
 A small configuration is shown below.
-For a more detailed example with comments, see [`example-config.yaml`](example-config.yaml) or run `http-webhookd --print-example-config`.
+For a more detailed example with comments, see [`example-config.yaml`](example-config.yaml) or run `webhook-httpd --print-example-config`.

 ```yaml
 port: 8091